Youdanshow/netre/README.md

 python3 netre.py
 ```

 While running, the script prints a progress bar to `stderr`.
-When all
+The last
+`#` in the bar blinks so you can easily see the current progress.
-tasks complete it shows how many seconds were required before
+When all tasks complete, the script shows how many seconds were
-printing the final JSON output.
+required before printing the final JSON output.

 ### Output format